-Deals rummy is played with chips which are allocated to every player at the beginning of the game.
-Players need to pay an entry fee and play for a pre-decided number of deals like 2 deals, 3 deals or 6 deals.
+Deals Rummy is played with chips, which are allocated to each player at the beginning of the game.
+The players need to pay an entry fee and play for a pre-decided number of deals like 2 deals, 3 deals or 6 deals.
 The winner gets the chips of the losing player at the end of each deal.
-When all the deals are over, the player with the maximum number of chips is declared as the winner of the game.
+When all the deals are over, the player with the maximum number of chips is the winner of the game.

-How is Deals Rummy played at Junglee Rummy?
+How is Deals Rummy played on Junglee Rummy?

-Players need to arrange all the cards in their hand into sequences and/or sets by picking a card from the closed or open deck and discarding one of the cards to the open deck.
-In order to win, players need to form at least two sequences, out of which one has to be a pure sequence.
+• The players need to arrange all the cards in their hand in sequences and/or sets by picking a card from the closed or open deck and discarding one of the cards to the open deck on each turn.
+In order to win, the players need to form at least two sequences, out of which one has to be a pure sequence.
 Once this objective is completed, a card has to be discarded to the finish slot to declare the sets and sequences.

 How are scores calculated in Deals Rummy?

-Aces of any suit carry 10 points each
+• Aces of all the suits carry 10 points each.

-Kings of any suit carry 10 points each
+• Kings of all the suits carry 10 points each.

-Queens of any suit carry 10 points each
+• Queens of all the suits carry 10 points each.

-Jacks of any suit carry 10 points each
+• Jacks of all the suits carry 10 points each.

-All other cards have points based on their numerical values.
-For example, card 7 of any suit carries 7 points and card 4 of any suit carries 4 points.
+• All the other cards have points equal to their face value.
+For example, card 7 of each suit carries 7 points and card 4 of each suit carries 4 points.

-If a losing player does not have two sequences – a pure sequence and a pure/impure sequence, then the points of all cards are calculated.
+• If a losing player does not have two sequences, a pure sequence and a pure/impure sequence, then the points of all the cards are added up.

-If a player has two sequences – a pure sequence and a pure/impure sequence, then only the cards that are not grouped into sets or sequences will be counted.
+• If a player has two sequences, a pure sequence and a pure/impure sequence, then only the points of the cards that are not grouped into sets or sequences will be added up.

-What is the maximum limit of points a player can get?
+What is the maximum number of points a player can get?

-A player can get a maximum of 80 points in Deals Rummy irrespective of the cards that he/she holds.
-Points are capped at 80 and anything below 80 is awarded to players in Deals Rummy.
+• A player can get a maximum of 80 points in Deals Rummy, irrespective of the cards that he/she holds.
+Points are capped at 80.

 How is winnings calculated in Deals Rummy?

-Only a single winner gets all the chips at the end of each deal.
+• Only one winner gets all the chips at the end of each deal.

-Winnings = Sum of points of all opponents assuming each chip is equal to one point.
+• Winnings = Sum of the points of all the opponents considering each chip equal to one point.

-For example, 2 players play a Deals Rummy game and a player declares the game.
-Now, the winner gets all the chips based on the points lost by the losing players.
-So, if losing players lose with 50 points, the winner gets 50 chips.
+• For example, 2 players play a Deals Rummy game and a player declares the game.
+Now, the winner gets chips equal to the points lost by the losing player.
+If the losing player lose with 50 points, the winner gets 50 chips.

 How are chips allocated?

-At the beginning of the deals rummy game, every player is allocated a fixed number of chips.
+• At the beginning of a Deals Rummy game, each player is allocated a fixed number of chips.
 The number of chips is based on the number of deals.
-If 2 players are playing for 2 deals, then the maximum points is multiplied with 2.
-Thus, 160 chips are allocated to every player at the beginning of the game.
+If 2 players are playing for 2 deals, then the number of maximum points (80) is multiplied with 2.
+Thus, 160 chips are allocated to each of the two players at the beginning of the game.

 How are chips settled at the end of a deal?

-One chip is equal to one point in the game.
+• One chip is equal to one point.

-As one winner gets all the chips at the end of each deal, the winning chips are calculated as:
+• As one winner gets chips from all the losing players at the end of each deal, the winning chips are calculated as:

-Winnings = (Sum of points of all opponents) X (One tournament chip)
+• Winnings = (Sum of the points of all opponents) X (One tournament chip)

-After the end of all the deals, the player with the maximum number of chips wins the game.
+• At the end of all the deals, the player with the highest number of chips wins the game.

 How does the Drop Feature work in Deals Rummy?